 Did you know

-Belarus' 2001 IAAF World Championships gold medallist Elena Zvereva is the oldest world champion, and medallist, in any discipline after winning her title at the age of 40 yeas and 268 days.
+Belarus' 2001 world champion Elena Zvereva is the oldest world champion, and medallist, in any discipline after winning her title at the age of 40 years and 268 days.
 She became the oldest competitor ever at the IAAF World Championships when she appeared at the 2009 World Championships in Berlin at nearly 49 years of age.

-The New Yorker discovered his talent when he hurled a discus that had fallen at his feet on the running track and he became the first man in any sport to win four successive Olympic golds in the same event, triumphing in 1956, 1960, 1964 and 1968 with an Olympic record on each occasion.
-He also set four World records between 1962 and 1964.
+The New Yorker discovered his talent when he hurled a discus that had fallen at his feet on the running track.
+He became the first man in any sport to win four successive Olympic golds in the same event, triumphing in 1956, 1960, 1964 and 1968 with an Olympic record on each occasion.
+He also set four world records between 1962 and 1964.